launchflow/buildflow-docs/docs/key-concepts.md

 - [Node](#nodes): a container type for user-defined Processors.
 - [Processor](#processors): a user-defined function between a Source and Sink.
+- [Replica](#replicas): an individual instance of a processor that is reading from a source and writing to a sink.
+More replicas are added and remove with autoscaling.
 - [ResourceType](#resourcetype): Define the input (Source) and output (Sink) of a Processor.
-- Source: a ResourceType that defines how data should be retrieved and sent to your processor.
-- Sink: a ResourceType that defines how data should be sent to your resource from your processor.
+ResourceTypes also integrate with our Infrastructure-as-Code platform allowing them to be easily created and destroyed along with your application.
 - [Providers](#providers): Providers implement the logic for setting up and interacting with other systems and resources